CZ-NIC/knot-resolver/README.md

 The server adopts a [different scaling strategy][scaling] than the rest of the DNS recursors - no threading, shared-nothing architecture (except MVCC cache that may be shared) that allows you to pin instances on available CPU cores and grow by self-replication.
 You can start and stop additional nodes depending on the contention without downtime.

+It also has strong support for DNS over TCP, notably TCP Fast-Open, query pipelining and deduplication, and response reordering.

+### Packages

+Knot Resolver is packaged for Debian, Fedora, Ubuntu and [openSUSE](https://build.opensuse.org/package/show/server:dns/knot-resolver).
+See [project page](https://www.knot-resolver.cz/pages/try.html) for more information.

 ### Building from sources

 The Knot DNS Resolver [depends][depends] on the 2.1 version of the Knot DNS library, [LuaJIT][luajit] and [libuv][libuv].